List of 21st-century films considered the worst: Daniel – Der Zauberer (Daniel – The Wizard) (2004)

 The German film Daniel – Der Zauberer was directed by Ulli Lommel and stars pop singer and ex-Deutschland sucht den Superstar contestant Daniel Küblböck, who appeared as a fictionalized version of himself.
 The Daily Dot wrote that it is considered to be the worst German film, while n-tv said it was "possibly the worst movie ever made".
-Nordbayern.de wrote: "Shot almost entirely with a shaky handheld camera, the film defies any kind of evaluation with its rudimentary storyline and dialogue that doesn't even reach porn film standards."
-The website filmstarts.de states that Daniel – Der Zauberer was "unbearable for non-fans of Küblböck", adding that "the performances of the actors were some of the worst in the history of German cinema", and alleging that Ulli Lommel and producer Peter Schamoni had "damaged their reputation".
+A film critic on Zukunftia states "The cameraman [...] also did a thorough job of testing my tolerance for suffering: The camcorder wobbled and trembled at peculiar angles, making me feel like I was back in the second half of the movie "Titanic"."
+The website filmstarts.de states that Daniel – Der Zauberer was "unbearable for non-fans of Küblböck", adding that "the performances of the actors were some of the worst in the history of German cinema", and opining that Ulli Lommel and producer Peter Schamoni had "damaged their reputation".
 Years after its release, Küblböck admitted that, in retrospect, "[Y]ou have to say this is the worst movie of all time really".

 The film also performed extremely poorly at the box office, having only 13,834 viewers altogether, which led to it being withdrawn from screening at most cinemas within the first week, with RP Online referring to it as a "super-flop".
 It is consistently listed at IMDb's Bottom 100 list and became the lowest-rated film at one point.
 Total Film listed it as the third worst film of all time, after Superbabies: Baby Geniuses 2 and the direct-to-video animated mockbuster Titanic: The Legend Goes On, while Fotogramas and New York Daily News included it on their worst film lists.
 Filmstarts.de ranked it number 4 in its list of the 25 worst movies ever made, and on the German movie rating site Moviepilot.de, it is the lowest-rated film with an average rating of 0.4/10.
 In 2016, it was showcased on SchleFaZ, a German television show featuring the worst films ever made.